rjvanvoorhis/photomosaic_open_faas/README.md

 Everything you need to run your own local photomosaic cluster.

-## Prequisites
+## Prerequisites

 Docker is required to start the cluster, if you don't have it installed get it [here](https://docs.docker.com/)

 To create each photomosaic let's go severless.
 We make use of [OpenFaaS](https://docs.openfaas.com/) an open source Function as a Service project as the name implies.
-You will need to install the [faas-cli](https://github.com/openfaas/faas-cli/) the hands workshop you can find there will walk you through all the steps to set things up but if you just want a curl command
+You will need to install the [faas-cli](https://github.com/openfaas/faas-cli/).
+The hands on workshop you can find there will walk you through all the steps to set things up but if you just want a curl command

 ```bash
 curl -sSL https://cli.openfaas.com | sudo sh